Блог

 Steps to tie: Form a loop in the standing part, cross the working end over the standing part and back through the loop to create the figure eight; dress the knot and snug, keeping the tail accessible; for slippery lines like polypropylene, add an extra wrap or a half-hitch after the eight to prevent creeping; ensure the finish sits flat on the post with the knot on the side facing the load.

-Load control and placement: keep the knot on the side of the post facing the load; joining to a post, ring, or cleat with the same approach keeps the object secure and minimizes movement during adventure on deck.
+Load control and placement: keep the knot on the side of the post facing the load; joining to a post, ring, or cleat with the same approach keeps the object secure and minimises movement during adventure on deck.

-Common mistakes and tips: dont over-tighten; dont cut tails too short; dont let the knot cross itself or bind at a sharp edge; known issues with polypropylene require extra friction; best practice is to test under light load and adjust by adding a clover hitch or Flemish option if needed; this approach supports a variety of ropes and keeps the securing of gear reliable.
+Common mistakes and tips: don't over-tighten; don't cut tails too short; don't let the knot cross itself or bind at a sharp edge; known issues with polypropylene require extra friction; best practice is to test under light load and adjust by adding a clover hitch or Flemish option if needed; this approach supports a variety of ropes and keeps the securing of gear reliable.

 Clove Hitch: Quick Securement for Fenders and Rails

-Start with a short loop around the rail or bumper and form a clove hitch to lock them in place under tension.
+Start with a short loop around the rail or fender and form a clove hitch to lock them in place under tension.
 This fast setup provides solid hold for fenders and keeps them from riding high or slipping as water moves and the yacht heels.

 Use braided line for smooth movement through the hitch.
 Keep the tail short (about 4–6 inches) and lay the running end over the standing part to create the loop-to-loop contact that bites when you pull.
 The loop should sit on the edge of the rail so the fender stays free to move with waves while staying protected from the edge.
-When the skipper applies a pull, the hitch tightens and wont slip under load.
+When the skipper applies a pull, the hitch tightens and won't slip under load.

 In this section, apply the same approach to both fenders and rails and keep the setup tidy, preventing snagging during docking or when the sea runs higher than expected.

-| Step | Action | Примітки |
+Step Action Примітки

-| 1 | Wrap once around rail or bumper, forming a base loop | Keep loop small, about the size of a coin; braided line improves grip |
+1 Wrap once around rail or bumper, forming a base loop Keep loop small, about the size of a coin; braided line improves grip

-| 2 | Bring the running end over the standing part to form the second turn | Align for a clean loop-to-loop contact that bites under tension |
+2 Bring the running end ovеr the standing part to form the second turn Align for a clean loop-to-loop contact that bites under tension

-| 3 | Tuck the end under the last turn and pull snug | Check tension; avoid a loose end that can jam |
+3 Tuck the end under the last turn and pull snug.
+Check tension; avoid a loose end that can jam.

-| 4 | Test by applying a moderate pull and adjust as needed | Confirm it wont slip with a light wake or gust |
+4 Test by applying a moderate pull and adjust as needed Confirm it won't slip with a light wake or gust.

 Sheet Bend: Joining Different Diameters or Materials (Nylon, Polypropylene, Polyester)

-Recommendation: use a standard sheet bend for connecting dissimilar diameters or materials, and switch to a double sheet bend when the difference is significant or the rope types are notably slick (nylon, polypropylene, polyester).
+Recommendation: Use a standard sheet bend for connecting dissimilar diameters or materials, and switch to a double sheet bend when the difference is significant or the rope types are notably slick (nylon, polypropylene, polyester).

-Basics worth keeping in mind: the bend works with both smaller and larger ropes, and with different fibers, by letting the working end form a secure tuck through a loop created by the other rope.
+Basics worth keeping in mind: the bend works with both smaller and larger ropes, and with different fibres, by letting the working end form a secure tuck through a loop created by the other rope.
 When you’re learning, start with opposite sides to keep the layout simple, then dress the knot to stop any slipping.
 For lines that ride through bollards or fairleads, a tight finish helps prevent loosening under load.